Search

 Sports conversation questions

-A free PDF for discussion classes on the topic of sports.
-Difficult vocabulary in this activity includes – equipment (sports), involve, individual, celebrity, gamble, athlete, live, injury, and facilities.
+The first set of questions are quite easy.
+The most difficult vocabulary in this activity includes – equipment (sports), involve, individual, celebrity, gamble, athlete, live, injury, and facilities.

 The sports conversation questions are –